 My first apartment back in Switzerland had an itsy-bitsy bathroom.
 I almost couldn’t turn around, but it came with a medicine cabinet that was built into the wall.
 You know which one I’m talking about.
 You just see a mirror on the wall that you can open and voilà!
 You have some narrow shelves inside for all your toiletry items, well for most of them.
 These are the recessed medicine cabinets as opposed to wall-mounted ones.

-The differences between the recessed medicine cabinets and the wall-mounted ones are substantial and might influence your decision which one is the better choice for your small bathroom.
+The differences between the recessed medicine cabinets and the wall-mounted are substantial and might influence your decision which is the better choice for your small bathroom.